anilareddykomandla/flight-app/README.md

         - `ticket.html` - Template for printing a pdf ticket.
     - `admin.py` - Contains some models for access to the django administrator.
     - `models.py` - All models used in the application are created here.
+    - `Dockerfile` - Dockerfile for containerizing the web application.
+    - `app.yaml` - The app.yaml file required for deploying the application on Google Cloud Platform.
+    - `entry_point.sh` - Run the application from inside the docker container.
-    - `urls.py` - This file handles all the URLs of the web application.
+    - `urls.py` - This file maps all the URLs of the web application to views.
     - `views.py` - This file contains all the application views.
     - `constant.py` - This file contains the booking fee amount which is charged to the user for booking flight tickets.
   - `requirements.txt` - This file contains all the python packages that needs to be installed to run this web application.